EXPLAINER: Will Pricey Hawai‘i Do Enough to Limit Evictions Come Aug. 6?

 How affordable is housing in the state's major rental markets?

-So far in July, the median monthly rent for Oʻahu units advertised on Craiglist was $1,900, higher than $1,825 marked in March 2020 before rents fell during the pandemic, according to data compiled by Justin Tyndall, assistant professor of economics at the University of Hawaiʻi’s Economic Research Organization.
-The median rent dipped to $1,600 in December before rebounding.
+As of June 1, the median monthly rent for Oahu units advertised on Craiglist was $1,800, slightly below $1,825 in March 2020, according to data compiled by Justin Tyndall, assistant professor of economics at the University of Hawaii’s Economic Research Organization.
+Rents dipped as far as $1,600 in December during the pandemic but bounced back.

 Are evictions expected to create a surge in homelessness?

-Nicky Winter, the executive director of Achieve Zero, which is contracted by the state to provide services to the homeless from ʻAiea to Kapolei and Mililani to Oʻahu’s North Shore, said she is concerned the expiration of the eviction moratorium will lead to a spike in homelessness.
+Nicky Winter, the executive director of Achieve Zero, which is contracted by the state to provide services to homeless from Aiea to Kapolei and Mililani to Oahu’s North Shore, said she is concerned the expiration will lead to a spike in homelessness.

 “I don’t know that anybody can fully prepare for the onslaught of those that will be in trouble come August when the moratorium ends,” she said.